saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 ========================

-After installing `pyeapi` using `pip install pyeapi` we can use the following to send a command to the device:
+After installing `pyeapi` using `pip install pyeapi`, we can use the following to send a command to the device:

 ```python
 import pyeapi